OutSystems/docs-howtos/src/data/data-migration/sections/05-application-users-groups-roles.md

 * Users, Groups, and Roles are not managed by the OutSystems Platform.
 Only by applications (By default there is the User Application Tool to manage it)

-* Roles don’t have to be migrated since they are created when publishing an Application, Solution or Espace
+* Roles don’t have to be migrated since they are created when publishing an app, solution, or module.

 * LifeTime syncronizes IT users across environments.
 In this case, Users from Service Center user provider (typically, ``tenant_id = 1``) don´t need to be migrated.